Tax-Efficient Fund Placement and Asset Location Optimization

 The brokerage account represents 40% of the portfolio in the top right corner.
 It is tax-optimized in international equity ETFs.
 The remaining is allocated to US equity ETFs.
 Remember, you want to use tax-efficient ETFs in the brokerage account rather than mutual funds, which may pay out yearly income (via forced distributions) you don’t want.

 In the Roth, 10% of the portfolio is entirely in equities.
-Consider a small-cap value fund or other “tilt” with higher future expected returns.
+Consider a small-cap value fund or other “tilt” with higher expected returns.
 Whether there are short-term capital gains, ordinary income, or a significant turnover in this tax-sheltered account doesn’t matter.

 With that, how do you set up your portfolio for tax perfection?